alzaichsank/simple_note/README.md

-# base_template_kotlin
+# simple_note

-this for base template for kotlin android
+this note have:

-this template have:
+1. Daily to do with specific time
-1. util
+2. Riminder on specific time
-2. base view
+3. Grouping to do
-3. already integreted with androidx
+4. Can repeat